pseudoramble/mockerana/README.md

 ]
 ```

-When you do this:

-`JsonProcess.run order`

-Get an output that looks like this:
+Processing this using the `JsonProcessor` like this `JsonProcess.run order` you will receive output similar to this:

 ```
 {